 Understanding flyDubai and Its Fleet

-flyDubai, established in 2008, is a Dubai-based low-cost airline that has rapidly expanded its network across the Middle East, Africa, Europe, and Asia.
+FlyDubai, established in 2008, is a Dubai-based low-cost airline that has rapidly expanded its network across the Middle East, Africa, Europe, and Asia.
 Operating a fleet primarily composed of Boeing 737 Next Generation (NG) and Boeing 737 MAX aircraft, flydubai has also placed orders for several Boeing 787 Dreamliners to further enhance its long-haul capabilities.
 While flyDubai operates independently, it maintains a close relationship with Emirates, offering a collaborative network that benefits passengers and employees alike.
 Notably, pilots who accumulate approximately 2,000 flight hours over three years as First Officers with flyDubai have a favorable pathway to transition to Emirates, leveraging their experience within Dubai’s aviation ecosystem.

 Minimum Application Requirements for flydubai’s Second Officer Program